bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 error CS8207: An expression tree may not contain a discard.
 ```

-Support for discard expressions is added by a new `CSharpExpression.Factory(Type)` method:
+Support for discard expressions is added by a new `CSharpExpression.Discard(Type)` method:

 ```csharp
 CSharpExpression.Discard(typeof(int))